Android-PowerUser/Termux-AI/README.md

 npm install -g @dwmkerr/terminal-ai
 ```

-For run and configure:
+Run:

 ```bash
 ai
 ```
 Terminal AI requires an API key to be configured.
-Get a free API from Google by following the guide [here](#api-key) 💪.
+Get [FREE Gemini API key](https://ai.google.dev/gemini-api/docs/api-key) and choose "Get a Gemini API Key" and then "Create API Key" or following the guide for [more](#api-key).
 If you need to change your configuration, run `ai init` or check the [Configuration Documentation](./docs/configuration.md).

 That's it.
 The quickest way to learn how to use the tool is to look at the [Examples](#examples).